ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 Suggestions to resolve:

-If you are specifying credentials via ``password:`` (either directly or via ``provider:``) or the environment variable `ANSIBLE_NET_PASSWORD` it is possible that ``paramiko`` (the Python SSH library that Ansible uses) is using ssh keys, and therefore the credentials you are specifying are being ignored.
+If you are specifying credentials through ``password:`` (either directly or through ``provider:``) or the environment variable `ANSIBLE_NET_PASSWORD` it is possible that ``paramiko`` (the Python SSH library that Ansible uses) is using ssh keys, and therefore the credentials you are specifying are being ignored.
 To find out if this is the case, disable "look for keys".
 This can be done like this:

 .. code-block:: yaml